FDUFilm Faculty and Guest Speakers

 - His films include the feature Favorite Son (Director/Co-writer) with Pablo Schreiber (HBO’s The Wire) and Connor Paolo (World Trade Center) and is presently in distribution with Panorama Entertainment.
 The film won “Best Director” at the Hoboken Film Festival and the “Gold Remi Award” at the Worldfest International Independent Film Festival, besides being a selected feature at numerous other film festivals.

 - Howard’s most recent film, the documentary short, AGLOW takes a look at the art of Paul Chojnowski, who draws with fire.
 AGLOW is the second film in the Under the Radar series, which takes a look at modern, working artists.
-AGLOW won Best Short at The Atlanta International Documentary Film Festival, and was selected by DocMiami, The Red Rocks Film Festival (Utah), Movies at the Mill (Pennsylvania), The Stony Brook Visual Arts Conference, The New Jersey Film Festival, and the Boston Independent Film Festival.
+AGLOW won Best Short at The Atlanta International Documentary Film Festival and was selected by DocMiami, The Red Rocks Film Festival (Utah), Movies at the Mill (Pennsylvania), and The Stony Brook Visual Arts Conference, The New Jersey Film Festival, and the Boston Independent Film Festival.

 - Little Man (Director/Co-writer) a short featuring Frankie Muniz (Malcolm in the Middle) played at more than twenty-five festivals, including the Crested Butte Reelfest where it won the Silver Illumination Award, and The International Festival of Sportfilm (Italy) where it won Best Drama; the film is in distribution with The Cinema Guild.